bayeslabs/bayeslabs.github.io/_posts/2019-06-27-Hyperparameter-Optimization.md

-{% include image.html url="/assets/img/shell.png" description="This is a crazy shell." width =10 %}
+{% include image.html url="/assets/img/shell.png" description="This is a crazy shell." width="10"  %}

 let's take a simple example training a neural network by gradient descent with momentum(GDM), in which case $s_t = (v_t, w_t)$ and,